jamesbyrnes/recep-test/README.md

-# CODING TEST - DIRECTED GRAPH ROUTE CALCULATOR
+# Coding Test - Directed graph route calculator

 This is a set of tools used to calculate various aspects of a unidirectional directed graph.

-The below discusses the contents of the repo and how to use the CLI interface.
+The below discusses the contents of the repo and how to use the test files and CLI interface.
 The rest of the code is documented inside of the source code files themselves.

 ## Files
 This repo consists of seven files: